 Deploying your pension parachute

 Retirement can be a long time – almost as long as the time you spent in employment.
 Most pensioners are shrewd enough to spend carefully and make their pensions last.
 However, many will still be caught unawares by their own long lives.

 A spending plan is hard to make when you don’t know how long your money needs to last.
 Setting up a later-life annuity fund can deliver some certainty.
 If you know your drawdown fund only needs to last about 20 or 25 years, you can manage your income more confidently.
 When the fund is empty, you simply pull the rip-cord – and use your second-stage pension fund to buy the annuity that will see you to the end of your life.

 Uncertainty isn’t an argument against drawdown schemes, any more than the risks of skydiving should stop anyone from giving it a go.
 In both cases, all you need to do is remember to pack your parachute.

 If this article has helped to give you some ideas, the best thing to do is contact a financial adviser who can give you proper advice tailored to your circumstances.
-You can find one using our smart postcode search.
+You can find one using our Connect tool below.

 Nick Green is communications manager at Unbiased, the UK's favourite place to find advice you can trust.
 He has been writing professionally on finance, business and many other topics for over 15 years.

 perfect financial adviser